Low-Code/No-Code vs. Traditional Development: An Ultimate Guide For 2025

 Development Speed

 Low-code/No-code platforms excel in delivering apps quickly, so you can choose them for rapid development and quick iterations.
-However, traditional development allows for greater control and customisation, potentially balancing with a longer development process and less strict deadlines.
+However, traditional development allows for greater control and customization, potentially balancing with a longer development process and less strict deadlines.

 User Interface (UI)